Machine Learning Models

 Why are Machine Learning Models Important?

 Machine Learning (ML) models enable businesses to extract more value from their available data assets.
 ML is a cost-efficient way to analyze data and find subtle correlations in data that humans might miss.
-Using ML, finding correlations in a dataset needs no supervision and does not require plotted data to visualize related data clustersata.
+Using ML, finding correlations in a dataset needs no supervision and does not require plotted data to visualize related data clusters.
 Less technical users can benefit from complex data analysis output from ML models that traditionally require data scientists to interpret.

 Machine Learning Model Types